ISCU: Clinical significance

+The disease is limited to muscle, with fibroblasts from skin biopsy being unaffected.
+As non-muscle tissues are unaffected, this necessitates the need for muscle biopsy when DNA testing using saliva or blood is inconclusive.

 Genetics

-This disorder has been associated with several different mutations and is inherited in an autosomal recessive manner.
+This disorder has been associated with several different mutations and is inherited predominantly in an autosomal recessive manner.
 It was originally believed to affect only those of northern Swedish ancestry, however the disease has been found in those of Norwegian and Finnish decent as well.
 The carrier rate in northern Sweden has been estimated at 1:188.
 ISCU deficiency has been linked to pathogenic variants including intronic variants c.418+382G>C, g.7044G>C, and IVS5+382 G>C as well as a c.149G>A missense mutation in exon 3.
 The intronic mutations have been suggested to activate a cryptic splice site, resulting in the production of a splice variant that encodes a putatively non-functional protein.

+In 2016, an Italian male was found to have a de novo autosomal dominant mutation, c.287G>T (p.Gly96Val) in the ISCU gene, that caused hereditary mitochondrial myopathy with lactic acidosis (HML).
+This mutation resulted in a similar phenotype as seen in the recessive form of the disease.

 Interactions

 ISCU has been shown to have 235 binary protein-protein interactions including 79 co-complex interactions.
 ISCU appears to interact with ISCS, NUP62, SDHB, HPRT1, CCDC172, GOLGA2, IKZF1, KRT40, AGTRAP, NECAB2, FAM9B, BANP, LNX1, MID2, GOLGA6L9, ccdc136, KRT34, SPERT, PICK1, YWHAB, SFN, mbl, E7, dnaX, hscB, MAPk-Ak2, hale, and cv-c.